Claudio Aprile: Colborne Lane (2007–2013)

-In 2007, Aprile opened the successful restaurant Colborne Lane in Toronto, Canada.
+In 2007, Aprile opened the restaurant Colborne Lane in Toronto, Canada.
 In 2009, he opened the original Origin restaurant in Toronto.
-Touted for its modernist food and nitrogen desserts, Colborne Lane led the pack in creativity across an unimaginative Toronto foodscape.
 Due to the success of the original location, he was able to open two more locations within Toronto in the subsequent years.

-Colborne Lane was lauded as one of the best restaurants in the world, and Aprile was named one of the most innovative chefs working in Canada.
-With Colborne Lane offering beautifully crafted, precisely plated fusion cuisine with molecular gastronomy, he switched gears with Origin restaurant.
-Opening in 2010, Origin offered fast, fresh, and accessible food, delivered to guests sitting right across from the chef in the open kitchen.
+Colborne Lane offered fusion cuisine with molecular gastronomy, but he switched gears with Origin restaurant.
+Origin opened in 2010.
+The food was delivered to guests sitting right across from the chef in the open kitchen.
 Toronto Life magazine and Now magazine voted Origin the #1 restaurant in Toronto.

 Colborne Lane was located on Colborne Street in Toronto, close to St. Lawrence Market.
-Aprile’s first restaurant, Colborne Lane, opened to immediate success and became the breeding ground for some of Toronto’s current top chefs including Jonathan Poon, Steve Gonzalez, Matt Blondin, Jonathan Bower, and Romain Avril.
-It was named one of the top ten new restaurants in Canada in enRoute Magazine.
+Aprile’s first restaurant, Colborne Lane, was successful and produced for some several chefs including Jonathan Poon, Steve Gonzalez, Matt Blondin, Jonathan Bower, and Romain Avril.
 Aprile officially closed the restaurant in February 2013.

 Origin (2009–2017)

 In 2009, Aprile opened the first Origin restaurant as the executive chef and owner.
 The original restaurant opened its doors to the public in 2010, it was located on King Street in Toronto and closed in early 2017.
 In subsequent years, Aprile opened two more Origin restaurants, one in Liberty Village and one in Bayview Village.
 The Liberty Village location opened in 2012 and closed in 2013.
 The Origin North Bayview Village location opened in June 2013, in a two-storey building in the parking lot of the Bayview Village mall.
 The third of Aprile’s Origin restaurants and the first outside the downtown area, it was promotionally featured in MasterChef Canada's Season 1 Restaurant Takeover, and closed in early 2016.
-Aprile served as the owner and creative force behind the Orderfire Restaurant Group, which included Toronto’s acclaimed Origin brand restaurants, which were voted the #1 restaurant in Toronto by Toronto Life and Now magazine.
+Aprile served as the owner of the Orderfire Restaurant Group, which included the Origin brand restaurants, which were voted the #1 restaurant in Toronto by Toronto Life and Now magazine.